Searchplex is presenting at Berlin Buzzwords 2026. Meet us there.

 Searchplex is most useful in knowledge-heavy workflows where retrieval quality is what separates a useful system from an unreliable one.

 In production, the harder problem is grounding.
-Searchplex builds conversational agents that retrieve the right context at the moment it is needed — reducing hallucination where wrong answers damage trust.
+Searchplex builds systems that retrieve the right context at the moment it is needed — reducing hallucination where wrong answers damage trust.

 Internal assistants that retrieve from knowledge bases, policies, manuals, and operational sources to support employees with reliable, auditable answers at scale.